onlinecity/gatewayapi-docs/docs/rest.rst

 --------

-Although the REST API will support polling for the message status, we strongly encourage to use our simple webhooks for geting Delivery Status Notifications, aka DSNs.
+Although the REST API will support polling for the message status, we strongly encourage to use our simple webhooks for getting Delivery Status Notifications, aka DSNs.

 In addition webhooks can be used to react to enduser initiated events, such as